JetBrains/kotlin-web-site/pages/docs/reference/kapt.md

 ## Compile avoidance for kapt (since 1.3.20)

-To improve the times of incremental builds with kapt, you can use Gradle [compile avoidance](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_compile_avoidance).
+To improve the times of incremental builds with kapt, it can use the Gradle [compile avoidance](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_compile_avoidance).
-With compile avoidance enabled, Gradle skips annotation processing if source files are unchanged and only method bodies are changed in dependencies.
+With compile avoidance enabled, Gradle can skip annotation processing when rebuilding a project.
+Particularly, annotation processing is skipped when:
+* the project's source files are unchanged
+* the changes in dependencies are [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)-compatible.
+For example, the only changes are in method bodies.

+However, compile avoidance can't be used for annotation processors discovered in the compile classpath since _any changes_ in them require running the annotation processing tasks.

+Thus, to run kapt with compile avoidance:
+* Add the annotation processor dependencies to the `kapt*` configurations manually as described [above](#using-in-gradle).
-To enable compile avoidance for kapt, add this line to your `gradle.properties` file:
+* Turn off the discovery of annotation processors in the compile classpath by adding this line to your `gradle.properties` file:

 <div class="sample" markdown="1" mode="xml" theme="idea">